 A few examples:

-For most UK expats who have retired to France without dependent children, the household is either 1 part (single) or 2 parts (married or PACS couple).
-The additional half-parts for children are less commonly relevant at retirement age, but are worth knowing if you have an adult child with a disability who is part of your household.
+For most UK expats who have retired to France without dependent children, the household is either 1 share (single) or 2 shares (married or PACS couple).

 How the Calculation Works

-Divide the net taxable income by your quotient familial.
-For a couple with 2 parts, you divide by 2.
+Step 2: Divide by your number of shares.
+For a couple with 2 shares, divide by 2.

-Apply the 2026 tax brackets to the divided figure — see the income tax brackets on the Taxpert reference data page →:
+Step 3: Apply the 2026 tax brackets to the divided figure.
+See the income tax brackets on the Taxpert reference data page →

 |---|---|